 Active Uniformed Service/Discharged or Released from Active Uniformed Service (Regardless of the Home of Record)

-Pursuant to Title 70, O.S., Section 3247 (as amended), the following is compliant with the eligibility criteria prescribed in the Veterans’ Access, Choice, and Accountability Act of 2014.
+Pursuant to Public Law 116-315 Section 1005, the following is compliant with the eligibility criteria prescribed in the Johnny Isakson and David P. Roe, M.D.
+Veterans Health Care and Benefits Improvement Act of 2020.

 A student who files with the University of Oklahoma a letter of intent (PDF) to establish residence in the state and who resides in the state while enrolled at OU shall be eligible for in-state status if the student:

-Please contact OU Veteran Student Services for specific questions concerning the Veterans' Access, Choice, and Accountability Act of 2014.
+Please contact OU Veteran Student Services for more information.

 You may obtain a copy of your DD214 through eBenefits.